-Personal Statement - Yale
+Personal Statement from Yale Divinity Application

 “A personal essay (2 pages maximum/double spaced) should help the Admissions Committee evaluate one’s application.
 It should address one’s academic and vocational goals; how a Divinity School education can assist the applicant in meeting these goals; and what gifts and experiences a candidate can contribute to his or her theological education.”

 I only modified my statement to the extent necessary to format it for a webpage.
-A pdf version of my original personal statement is included at the bottom of this page.

 My Personal Statement